Highlights

 Carles Puyol

 Possibly the greatest defender and captain in Barcelona's history, the days of Carles Puyol marshalling a back line are unfortunately behind us.
-An immovable object in some of Barcelona’s greatest years as a club, the Spaniard could perform as well at full-back as he could centrally – making him the example for many that have followed.
+An immovable object in some of Barcelona’s greatest years as a club, the Spaniard could perform as well at full-back as he could centrally – making him the benchmark for many that have followed.

 While many will remember the defender for his long flowy hair, his status as one of the greatest players in the storied history of La Liga is unquestionable.
 Having made just shy of 600 appearances for the Blaugrana, the 100-cap Spain international was phenomenal from a defensive standpoint and partnered Ramos ever so sweetly for their national team – and they both have a World Cup medal from 2010 to show for just that.